MrJoy/orderly_garden/README.md

-# RakeTools
+# OrderlyGarden

-A set of tools for Rake and Ruby workflows, including:
+A set of tools for Rake and Ruby workflows, to help keep things neat and tidy.

 * `parent_task`: Automatically run all sub-tasks in a namespace when the namespace-named task is run.
 * Limit the number of Rake threads to a sane number by default.